Data-and-Trust-Alliance/DPS/specification.md

 2. Is this an array of individual specific copies?
 Thus each consent ceremony (e.g. individual signed paper) is available?
 3. What formats are allowed? (is there a standard?)
 Is it a JPEG of the signature page?

+--> This is the location of the consent text that was used to obtain the consent from the user.
+Thus it could be a single or multiple URLs, a document path, or a pointer to a document (e.g., PDF) that documents the versioning history and changes to the consent found on a website.

 TODO: How is N/A handled?

+--> N/A is a permitted value here as there are data types that do not require consent.

 TODO: How is it handled when a consent is needed upon use of the dataset?

 Multiple: One entry for each Individual (TODO, is it one or more?)

+--> Multiple entries are allowed and ALL consents should be captured.
+For example, if there are 18 tables each depicting survey results from a 19 different people in different geographies with different data privacy laws, then all 19 would be listed here.

 ##### Individual identifier